 \subsection{Problem Formulation}

-We define DS-CEFC task as a Decentralized Partially Observable Markov Decision Process (Dec-POMDP) extended to a multi-agent setting with heterogeneous roles and hierarchical semantics.
+We define the DS-CEFC task as Decentralized Partially Observable Markov Decision Process (Dec-POMDP) extended to a multi-agent setting with heterogeneous roles and hierarchical semantics.
 The joint system state at time $t$ is

 The state evolves stochastically according to $\bm{s}^{t+1} \sim \mathscr{P}(\bm{s}^{t+1} \mid \bm{s}^t, \bm{a}^t)$, where the joint action of all $N:=|\mathcal{N}|$ agents is denoted as $\bm{a}^t:=(\bm{a}_1^t,\dots,\bm{a}_N^t)$.
 By contrast, each agent $i$ only has a local observation $\bm{o}_i^{t}$ given by Eq. \eqref{eq:observation}.
 Due to its long-lasting impact, the reward $R_t$ at time $t$ is formulated as a weighted sum of formation reward $R_{\text{f}}^t$, navigation reward $R_{\text{n}}^{t}$, mission completion $R_{\text{tc}}^{t}$, interference penalty $R_{\text{e}}^{t}$, and collision penalty $R_{\text{c}}^{t}$.
 In other words,